Architecture and the built environment

 In September 2007 DCAL established the Ministerial Advisory Group (MAG) for Architecture and the Built Environment in Northern Ireland.
 Since the reorganisation of the NI Executive Departments, MAG now sits within the Department for Communities.
 Its primary role is to advise the Minister for Communities on the implementation and development of the Architecture and the Built Environment policy.

-Mr Andrew Haley has been appointed as Chair of the Ministerial Advisory Group (MAG) from 1 June 2019 to 31 May 2023.
-He was previously the Interim Chair from 1 September 2016 to 31 May 2019 and had been a Member from 1 May 2014.
+Mr Andrew Haley has been re-appointed as Chair of the Ministerial Advisory Group (MAG) from 1 December 2023 to 30 November 2027.
+He previously served as Chair from 1 June 2019 to 30 November 2023 and Interim Chair from 1 September 2016 to 31 May 2019.
+Andrew has also served as a Member from 1 May 2014.

 Further details of their public appointment, terms and remuneration are available.